Vision tests check many different functions of

 area seen when your gaze is fixed in one direction.
 The complete visual field

-is seen by both eyes at the same time, and it includes the central visual
+is seen by both eyes at the same time.
+It includes the central visual

 field—which detects the highest degree of detail—and the peripheral visual